Schalet is the food of heaven,

 Our family’s cholent recipe is a reflection of the heritage of my fiance’s parents; his mother was Sephardic, his father Ashkenazi.
 The dish uses the basic ingredients of an Ashkenazi cholent– meat, beans, potatoes, and sometimes barley or kasha– with added Sephardic spices for flavor.
 We also add whole eggs to the pot, another Sephardic custom.
 The eggs slowly cook in the broth, soaking up the flavor of the cholent and turning a lovely brown color.
 I sometimes use chickpeas, as is the custom in Moroccan dafina.
 Other times, I use a combination of kidney, pinto, and lima beans, which are more often used in Ashkenazi cholent.
 It just depends on what we have in the pantry on Friday.
 I use red potatoes because they have a lower starch content, so they won’t dissolve during the long slow cooking process.
 When we want a lighter cholent, I leave out the barley grains and let the potatoes take starchy center stage.
 Cholent is flexible that way.
 The result of combining all of these different flavors is an irresistible savory cholent that is always a hit on Shabbat.

 Over the years I’ve refined this cholent recipe.
 I used to overnight soak the beans, pre-boil the ingredients and often cooked it in the oven.
 Now I always use a slow cooker, and I only give the beans a quick soak.
 If I’m in a hurry I skip the soak entirely– the quick soaked beans are easier on digestion, but the slow cooking process will fully cook the raw beans.
 Remember, this dish cooks overnight, which requires some forethought.
-The traditional way is to start the cooking on Friday before sundown so that the pot cooking before Shabbat begins.
+The traditional way is to start the cooking on Friday before sundown so that the pot is cooking before Shabbat begins.
 Enjoy!

-Note – I have updated this recipe from a 2010 post with several refinements and new photos from my talented from Louise Mellor.
+Note – I have updated this recipe from a 2010 post with several refinements and new photos from my talented friend Louise Mellor.
 If you’re looking for the old recipe, scroll down in comments, I have posted it there.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.